 Williams Nursery – Westfield

 The perfect "starter" pumpkin patch for the little ones, Williams is an adorable farm with a small homemade pumpkin patch.
 You'll also find wagons to pull, a maze, hayride, pony rides, and apple cider.
 Keep an eye out for fall events, such as a scarecrow contest and free mini-pumpkin weekends.
+Pumpkin picking is offered weekends in October and Columbus Day.

 This article first published in September 2012 and was updated for 2017.